Gainful Employment Disclosure

 Administrator Certification contains basic information and Woodring certification contact information for candidates and alumni of WWU's Residency Principal, Professional Administrator, and Initial Superintendent programs.

-Curriculum: 48 Credits
+Curriculum: 48 Credits (includes 12 credits of internship)

 The following courses are required for Washington State residency principal certification.